wraithgar/spawk/README.md

 the `Interceptor`, so you will have access to the methods and attributes described below.

-When generating stdin/stdin/stdout streams for the interceptor, if the call to `spawn` specifies `inherit` for their modes they will be mapped to process.stdin etc.
+When generating stdin/stdin/stdout streams for the interceptor, if the call to `spawn` specifies `inherit` for their modes they will not be created.

 ### spawk.allowUnmatched()